-- The Destination IP Address and IP Subnet Mask fields specify that this static route applies to all 134.177.x.x addresses. - The Gateway IP Address field specifies that all traffic for these addresses should be forwarded to the ISDN router at 192.168.1.100. - A Metric value of 1 will work since the ISDN router is on the LAN. - Private is selected only as a precautionary security measure in case RIP is activated.
+- The Destination IP Address and IP Subnet Mask fields specify that this static route applies to all 134.177.x.x addresses. - The Gateway IP Address field specifies that all traffic for these addresses should be forwarded to the ISDN router at 192,168.1.100. - A Metric value of 1 will work. - Private is selected only as a precautionary security measure in case RIP is activated.